 4. Update your Venmo privacy settings

-Venmo has three different privacy levels — Public, Friends, and Private — and it’s important to update your settings to enhance your security and protect your personal information.
+Venmo has three different privacy levels — Public, Friends, and Private — that control who can see your transaction activity.
+Depending on your settings, transaction data like participants and descriptions may be visible to third parties.
+Updating your settings can enhance your security and help protect your personal information.

 When you first join the platform, your account defaults to Public settings, meaning anyone on the internet can see your transactions.
 This includes information like who you’re sending money to, the date of the transaction, and a description of what it’s for.
 This increases your digital footprint and poses a cybersecurity risk, potentially making it easier for scammers to trick you or expose you to identity theft.